-Blood is drawn from a vein (venipuncture), usually from the inside of the

-  elbow or the back of the hand.
-A needle is inserted into the vein, and the

-  blood is collected in an air-tight vial or a syringe.
-Preparation may vary

-  depending on the specific test.
+Blood is drawn from a vein (venipuncture), usually from the inside of the elbow or the back of the hand.
+A needle is inserted into the vein, and the blood is collected in an air-tight vial or a syringe.
+Preparation may vary depending on the specific test.

-  Review Date: 5/4/2021
+Review Date: 10/5/2022

-  Reviewed By: Joseph V. Campellone, MD, Department of Neurology, Cooper

-  Medical School at Rowan University, Camden, NJ.
-Review provided by VeriMed

-  Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director,

-  Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 A.D.A.M. content is best viewed in IE9 or above, Firefox and Google Chrome browser.

 Content is best viewed in IE9 or above, Firefox and Google Chrome browser.